bateni1380/naive_bayes_classifier/README.md

 We assumed here that we have x_train, y_train, x_test, y_test

-In first cells of this notebook we se the way that we can use the naive bayes classifier implemented in sklearn (In case you needed to use a faster tool).
+In first cells of this notebook we see the way to use the naive bayes classifier implemented in sklearn (In case you needed to use a faster tool).